 [INSERT NAME, ADDRESS, AND CONTACT INFORMATION]

-At the very core, this blog series demonstrates that the critical aspect to an effective car accident case is a streamlined discovery process.
+At the very core, this blog series demonstrates that the critical aspect of an effective car accident case is a streamlined discovery process.
 It’s amazing what you can learn about the other party in discovery, such as previous convictions and a poor driving record, but always be mindful too that the other party will have the same tools available to learn about your own client.
 So be prepared!
 Please don’t hesitate to contact us at (404) 566-5880 or firstname.lastname@example.org if you have any questions about your car accident and need legal assistance with your case.